2020 Democratic National Convention: Site selection

-In terms of population, Milwaukee is smaller than other metropolitan areas that had hosted recent major party conventions.
-Milwaukee is among the smallest metropolitan areas to have hosted a major party convention.
-Milwaukee's success in bidding for the convention was viewed in some circles as an upset, as the other two remaining finalist cities were not only larger metropolitan areas, but also had significant experience hosting major events such as Super Bowls.

 Milwaukee's selection was seen, in part, as emphasizing party's desire to place an focus on winning Midwestern states like Wisconsin, and its desire to win back "blue wall" states in the upper Midwest and Great Lakes region.
 The swing states of Michigan, Pennsylvania, and Wisconsin had been the states which the Republican ticket of Donald Trump and Mike Pence had won by the narrowest margins in the preceding 2016 election, and had these states been instead won by the 2016 Democratic ticket of Hillary Clinton and Tim Kaine, they would have delivered the Democratic ticket an electoral college victory in 2016.
 The 2016 election had also been the first time since the 1980s that any of these three states had voted Republican.
 The three aforementioned "blue wall" states were, ultimately, won by the Biden-Harris ticket in 2020.

-Some sources cited DNC chairman Tom Perez's personal connections to Milwaukee as a factor that aided Milwaukee's selection.
-His wife had originally been from nearby Wauwatosa, they had held their wedding in Milwaukee, and their daughter was a current student at University of Wisconsin–Milwaukee.

-Bids

-Several cities made efforts to be selected as the location of the 2020 convention.